 This scholarship is open to high school seniors planning to major in a STEAM field (science/medicine, technology, engineering, arts, or mathematics)

 Six scholarships valued at $1,500 each will be awarded for the freshman year of college only.

 Applicants must have a 3.75 GPA, rank in the 90th percentile in both math and critical reading for SAT scores or for composite ACT scores, and pursue an engineering program accredited by the engineering accreditation commission of the Accreditation Board for Engineering and Technology.

 Amount: Up to $30,000 (paid over three years, provided renewal eligibility requirements are met)

-This scholarship is for Latino(a) students who have a declared major in a science, technology, engineering and math (STEM)-related field.
-This program will give up to 100 Latino students the support they need to graduate from college; an educational opportunity they would not have access to otherwise.
+This ~mini full-ride scholarship~ scholarship is for Latino(a) students who have a declared major in a science, technology, engineering, and math (STEM)-related field.

 Amount: up to $2,500 per recipient